 There are several ways that you can promote commission work.

 One option is to create a website or blog where potential clients can see examples of your work.
 You can also distribute business cards and flyers to local businesses.

 Social media can also be a great way to reach out to potential clients.
-Creating an online portfolio of your work is a good way to generate interest, and you can also use social media to post updates about commissions you’re working on.
+Creating an online portfolio of your work is an excellent way to generate interest, and you can also use social media to post updates about commissions you’re working on.

-By taking a proactive approach to promoting your work, you can increase the chances of getting commission work and build a thriving art business.
+By taking a proactive approach to promoting your work, you can increase the chances of getting commission work and building a thriving art business.

-When leasing artwork, the creator typically agrees to allow the lessee to display the art in their home or business for a set period of time.
+When leasing artwork, the creator typically agrees to allow the lessee to display the art in their home or business for a set period.
 In exchange, the artist receives a monthly or yearly fee.
-This can be a great way for artists to get their work seen by a wider audience while still earning money from their original art.
+This can be a great way for artists to see their work by a wider audience while still earning money from their original art.

 Sell Art Prints